sarvarjafarov/pethoven/README.md

    - In hPanel, add your domain and create a new site (WordPress or “Other”).
    - Under “Databases”, create a MySQL database and note the DB name, user, password, and host.
 2. **Prepare files**
-   - From the repository root, zip the contents of `wordpress/` (most Hostinger plans expect uploads directly into `public_html/`).
+   - From the repository root, zip the entire project (excluding `.git` if you are uploading manually).
+Hostinger expects the WordPress files directly inside `public_html/`.
    - Upload the archive via hPanel’s File Manager or SFTP, extract it into `public_html`, and ensure `wp-config.php` sits in the document root.
 3. **Configure `wp-config.php` on the server**
    - Set `DB_NAME`, `DB_USER`, `DB_PASSWORD`, and adjust `DB_HOST` (Hostinger typically uses `localhost` or the server IP).